Furlanis/test/SAFIRA.md

 # Stone Adept Background

 Many things could be said about the Stone City Adepts, but one is certain: they are an honorable and respectful bunch.
 Surely, they are no ordinary folk.
 You cannot quite expect to have a leisurely talk with any of them, as they tend to be quite silent, stone-faced, and often peer into a single spot without moving.
-However, if you require a firm hand to rely on, they are your best bet—especially if they are currently in **“Exodus.”**
+However, if you require a firm hand to rely on, they are your best bet—especially if they are currently in their “Exodus.”

 During Exodus, you can count on some adventure, as they are ready to go forth and accomplish remarkable (and often dangerous) tasks.
 Most importantly, they won’t ask for a single piece of silver while doing so—strictly forbidden, you know?
 They must prove their mettle to pass the age of testing, a rite of passage of sorts.
 Some even speculate that Exodus is a nifty, almost devious way to curb their population numbers, ensuring only the strong remain.
 This aligns perfectly with their attitude.